Skip to main content

 2. Load the widget.
 The widget should render only the records for product 344.

-Row-level security does not apply in Composer.
+Record-Level Security does not apply in Composer.
 Within Composer, you still see all values.
-Row-level security takes effect in the embedded widget when it receives the permissions block that contains filter values.
+Record-Level Security takes effect in the embedded widget when it receives the permissions block that contains filter values.
 This means developers can design and test dashboards in Composer using regular filters.

 Tip: To permit the embedded widget to show all records during testing, pass a wildcard for all security columns.
 Use an asterisk to represent a wildcard: